kirandash/bg-movies/readme.md

 ## Step 10 : Ajax request for rating from front end using wp_localize_script

 ## Step 11 : Handle AJAX Requests and Insert Data into the Database

+## Step 12 : Averaging and Displaying the Rating

+## Step 13 : Changing the Custom Post Types Table Columns title and data